scarnago/devworkflow/README.md

 ## How to Use?

-1. First clone this repository
+1. First clone this repository from (https://github.com/scarnago/devworkflow.git)
 2. Then execute in terminal `bin/start.sh`
 3. Start development